MicrosoftDocs/power-automate-docs/articles/minit/mathematical-operations.md

 ## ROUND([value],[digits])

-rounds a number to a specified number of digits
+Rounds a number to a specified number of digits.

 **Parameters:**